andrei-akopian/PasswordGenerator/README.md

 I don't recomend relying on it, and compying the generated passowrds into a password menager instead.
 I also assume that the generated hash provides a random sequence of 0s and 1s.

+Although I hide the masterpassword as it is being entered using `getpass` and copy the password to clipboard using `pyperclip` without printing it and overwrite the clipboard with `" "`, clipboard History apps such as Clipy will save the password.

 ## Documentation

 To generate the easy to memorize password, the hash is as a supply of random bits to generate the following: